OpenAPITools/openapi-generator/README.md

 ## [1.2 - Artifacts on Maven Central](#table-of-contents)

-You can find our released artefacts on maven central:
+You can find our released artifacts on maven central:

 **Core:**
 ```xml